cliffhall/puzzlebox/README.md

 1. Clients connect to a puzzlebox SSE server.
 2. Clients register puzzles with the server for each agent or team.
 3. Agents perform actions on puzzles.
-4. The puzzlebox server ensures that an attempted action is valid for the current state.
+4. The puzzlebox server ensures that any attempted action is valid for the current state of the given puzzle.
 5. If an action is valid, a transition to the target state is initiated.
 6. During transition, optional exit and enter guards may send sampling requests to the client, the results of which could lead to cancellation of the transition (think acceptance testing by stakeholders)
 7. If guards pass, the state transition completes.